The Limitations of Large Width in Neural Networks: A Deep Gaussian Process Perspective: Proof of Theorem

 We again reiterate that \cref{ass:kernels_harmonizable,ass:kernels_dimensionality} are not necessary conditions.
 If more is known about the Deep GP architecture (e.g. all covariance functions are additive or isotropic, etc.), then it is possible to use a smaller and simpler set of assumptions.
 We nevertheless argue that---in practice, \cref{ass:kernels_harmonizable,ass:kernels_dimensionality} are indeed very general.

-\paragraph{All (mean-square continuous) stationary covariance functions can be expressed by \cref{ass:kernels_harmonizable}.} Note that---if we let $\intd \mu(\cdot, \cdot)$ be atomic---\cref{eqn:lesbegue_steiltjes} admits covariance functions of the form:
+\paragraph{All but the most pathological covariance functions can be expressed (or well-approximated) by \cref{ass:kernels_harmonizable}.} If we choose $\rho(\cdot) = \cos(\cdot)$, $\phi(\cdot)$ to be the identity function, and $\mu$ to be any measure of bounded variation, then \cref{eqn:lesbegue_steiltjes} reduces to:

-where $\varphi(\cdot) : \reals^D \to \reals$ is a bounded and continuous positive definite function.
-This is the form of a mean-square continuous \emph{stationary covariance function} \citep[e.g.][Ch.
+where $\bxi$ and $\bxi'$ are equal to $[\xi_1, \ldots, \xi_D]$ and $[\xi'_1, \ldots, \xi'_D]$, respectively.
+This is a Fourier-Stieljes integral, and almost all (bounded) covariance functions encountered in the machine learning literature can be written in this form \citep{genton2001classes}.
+Such covariance functions are known as \emph{harmonizable kernels}.
+When the measure $\mu$ is concentrated on the diagonal, then \cref{eqn:fourier_steiltjes} reduces to Bochner's representation of stationary covariance functions \citep[][Ch.
 4]{rasmussen2006gaussian}.

-\paragraph{All but the most pathological non-stationary covariance functions can be expressed (or well-approximated) by \cref{ass:kernels_harmonizable}.} Alternatively, if we instead choose $\rho(\cdot) = \cos(\cdot)$, $\phi(\cdot)$ to be the identity function, and $\mu(\cdot, \cdot)$ to be non-atomic, then \cref{eqn:lesbegue_steiltjes} reduces to:

-This is a Fourier-Stieljes integral, and almost all (bounded) covariance functions that are encountered in the machine learning literature can be written in this form \citep{genton2001classes}.
-Such covariance functions are known as \emph{harmonizable kernels}. \citet[][Sec.
-26.4]{yaglom1987correlation} argues that (bounded) covariance functions that \emph{cannot} be expressed as Fourier-Stieltjes integrals tend to be pathological in nature.
+More generally, a non-diagonal $\mu$ results in non-stationary covariance functions, and \citet[][Sec.
+26.4]{yaglom1987correlation} argues that (bounded) covariances that \emph{cannot} be expressed by \cref{eqn:fourier_steiltjes} tend to be pathological in nature.

-Of course, any covariance function that can be expressed as \cref{eqn:fourier_steiltjes} is necessarily \emph{bounded}, since $\cos(\cdot)$ is bounded and the measure $\mu(\cdot, \cdot)$ has bounded variation by assumption.
+Of course, any covariance function that can be expressed as \cref{eqn:fourier_steiltjes} is necessarily \emph{bounded}, since $\cos(\cdot)$ is bounded and the measure $\mu$ has bounded variation by assumption.
 The most common unbounded covariance functions are dot-product kernels, such as the linear kernel ($\beta^2 + \bx^\top \bx'$ for some constant $\beta > 0$) or the ``ReLU kernel'' ($\beta^2 + \bsigma(\bx)^\top \bsigma(\bx')$, where $\bsigma(\cdot) = \max\{ \bzero, \cdot \}$).
 Importantly, these covariance functions meet the additive structure condition of \cref{lemma:additive_dgp}, and so they do not require the general treatment of \cref{ass:kernels_harmonizable,ass:kernels_dimensionality}.
-However, we would also note that these covariances are bounded on any compact domain, so we can approximate them to arbitrary precision by replacing $\bx$ with $\frac{\bx}{\Vert \bx \Vert} \min\{ \Vert \bx \Vert, B\}$ for any $B < \infty$ and similarly for $\bx'$.
+However, we would also note that these covariances are bounded on any compact domain, so we can approximate them to arbitrary precision by replacing $\bx$ with $({\bx}/{\Vert \bx \Vert_\infty}) \min\{ \Vert \bx \Vert_\infty, B\}$ for any $B < \infty$ and similarly for $\bx'$.